-So get your mates and family together, plan your fishing trip early, and have a great day ‘fishing the Challenge’.
+So you can get your mates and family together and plan your fishing trip early, this year we’re announcing the list of target species ahead of time.

 |East Coast Freshwater||Bass|